-From the beginning of the peace process in the 1990s, negotiations with Lebanon have been overshadowed by Syrian control over Lebanon’s policies and decision-making process.
+From the beginning of the peace process in the 1990s, negotiations with Lebanon were overshadowed by Syria’s control over Lebanon’s policies and decision-making.
 Over a dozen rounds of bilateral talks were held between Israel and Lebanon in the framework of the Washington talks.
-These negotiations have been stalled since February 1994, and there is currently no contact between the two sides.
+These negotiations stalled in February 1994, and the two side did not resume talks until 2026 in the wake of the U.S.-Israeli war with Iran.

 Israel has clarified to the Lebanese that it makes no claims to Lebanese land or resources and that its primary concern is for security on its northern border.
 Israel has suggested a settlement based on the following principles: